 - Upon completion, you’ll be greeted by a BIOS screen asking if you want to

 If later on, Your HP Stream 7 is stuck on boot.
-And then suddenly it starts “Preparing Automatic Repair” but nothing really happens.
-Running System diagnostic finds no problem, but you might on a manual check on “System Information” screen that the “Born on Date” is “00/00/0000.”
+And then suddenly it starts “Preparing Automatic Repair,” but nothing really happens.
+Running System diagnostic finds no problem, but you might on a manual check on the “System Information” screen that the “Born on Date” is “00/00/0000.”
 The primary battery date is “current/date.”

 Start Up menu > Press F2 > System Diagnostics > System Tests > Extensive Tests > Loop Until Error